JerryChenZeyun/aws-health-api-organization-view/README.md

 4. Accept other default settings, click "Next step"
 ![Image of Yaktocat](https://github.com/JerryChenZeyun/aws-health-api-organization-view/blob/master/media/Screen%20Shot%202020-02-23%20at%209.34.54%20pm.png)

-5. In the "Review" page, review the environment configurations, and click "Create environment" to finalise the Cloud9 environment creation process.
+5. In the "Review" page, review the environment configurations, and click "Create environment" to kickoff the creation process.
+It would take around 1 to 2 mins for the Cloud9 environment to be provisioned.
 ![Image of Yaktocat](https://github.com/JerryChenZeyun/aws-health-api-organization-view/blob/master/media/Screen%20Shot%202020-03-06%20at%204.02.42%20pm.png)

 6. Once the Cloud9 environment has been provisioned, use the following command to update the boto3 library -- as the current default library version (1.10.41) doesn't support the latest AWS health API for Organization.